junochen1114/junochen1114.github.io/_projects/Research_Project_1.md

 # Current and Future Work
 - Efficient Sample Strategy: this is extremely important for preimage approximation.
-Since we don't have a priori knowledge on the preimage set, we usually need to sample a large number of points to cover the preimage set.
-However, this is not efficient and we are working on this.
+Since we do not have a *priori* knowledge on the preimage set, we usually need to sample a large number of points to cover the preimage set.
+However, this is not efficient; we are working on this.
 An ideal solution is to sample the points on the boundary of the image/preimage set, which is hard to obtain.
-Another solution is to make sure uniformly sampling points in the image/preimage set, which is also very challenging.
+Another solution is to ensure that points are uniformly sampled in the image/preimage set, which is also very challenging.

 - Disconnectivity of the preimage set: due to the non-injectivity of the activation function, the preimage set can be disconnected.
-Currect solution for other papers to reduce conservativeness is partitioning.
+The current solution proposed in other papers for reducing conservativeness is partitioning.
 However, this is not efficient under our framework since we need to train a new ICNN for each partition.

 - Verification on the preimage approximation: we relax the preimage approximation problem and hence introduce conservativeness.
-Since this part is not done yet, we are not sure how much conservativeness we introduce.
+As this part of the research is still in progress, the extent of conservativeness introduced remains to be determined.

 <details>
 <summary>Hidden part: some discarded ideas and results</summary>